Bira/octopus-carnival/_drafts/wir-mm2-4e-ankheg.md

 tunnels, since the creatures don't use all of it as living space.

-This is the extent of the lore we get in the MM2, but it was the bits left out that made ankheg's low-key famous.
+This is the extent of the lore we get in the MM2, but it was the bits left out that made ankhegs low-key famous.
 These bits say that ankhegs prefer to dig through soil rich in minerals and organic matter.
 This means forests, but it also means _good farmland_.
 Therefore, these creatures are likely to be found very close to civilized settlements.
 I think I saw at least one source that said